icopy-site/awesome/docs/awesome/search-engine-optimization.md

 ## Accessibility
 * **403:** provide a 403 - Access denied page
 * **404:** provide a 404 - Page not found page
-* **[Custom Search](https://developers.google.com/structured-data/slsb-overview):** with Google Sitelink search box, people can reach your content more quickly
 * **File not found:** avoid `404 FILE_NOT_FOUND` errors
 * **Layout:** use `divs` instead of `tables` for layout.
 Using `tables` is not semantically correct.
 * **Moving a website:** redirect all your links to the new location via `.htaccess`